Zimbra/docker-zcs-foss-test/README.md

 ### Setup

 1. Clone this repo.
 Then `cd` into the repo directory.
-2. Initialize the submodule: `git submodule update --init --recursive`
+2. Initialize/update the submodule: `git submodule update --init --recursive`
 3. Create an environment (`.env`) file: `cp zcs-foss/DOT-env .env`
 4. [optional] Register a _secret_ in your swarm (see _Secret_ below).
 If you don't, please comment out these lines in the `docker-compose.yml` file, as follows: